hikarilogo50smallred2

 Oiling and Cleaning

 Whether wet or dry, cut only clean human hair.
-Hair that is coated with fixatives (hair spray, mousse, etc.) or chemicals (perm solution, relaxer) may cause the blades to nick or, in the case of chemicals, deteriorate and rust the blades rendering them irreparable.
+Hair that is coated with product (hair spray, mousse, etc.) or chemicals (perm solution, relaxer) may cause the blades to nick or, in the case of chemicals, deteriorate and rust the blades rendering them irreparable.

 Keep your scissors away from clips, brushes, combs, and other implements, which can cause accidental damage to the blades.